 Suspend, stop, or reset Compute Engine instances

-This document explains the behavior, billing, and limitations for suspending, stopping, or resetting a Compute Engine instance.
-To learn how to perform these operations, see the following instead:
+This document gives an overview of the suspend, stop, or reset operations that you can use on a Compute Engine instance.
+To learn how to perform these operations, see instead the following:

 You can suspend, stop, or reset an instance to do the following: